 Approved ‘Interim’ ICP

-If you would like to view the approved ‘Interim’ ICPs for the purposes of informing your planning permit, refer to:
+If you would like to view the approved ‘Interim’ ICP for the purposes of informing your planning permit, refer to:

-The final ICPs will be developed through a standard planning scheme amendment process.
+The final ICP will be developed through a standard planning scheme amendment process.
 This process will include a public exhibition period and a panel hearing, if necessary.